Nora Connolly O'Brien: Death

 Nora Connolly O'Brien died in Meath Hospital, Dublin, on 17 June 1981, ten days after being admitted due to failing health.
-She was 87, and was the last of seven children.
+She was the last of seven children.
 She had no children of her own.
 Her husband Seamus had died in 1962.
-She is buried in Dublin's famous Glasnevin Cemetery.
+She is buried in Dublin's Glasnevin Cemetery.

 Before she died, she asked to be given a Republican funeral.
 More than 200 people gathered at her graveside in Glasnevin on that date, and her life was celebrated in the Church of Our Lady of Good Counsel, Drimnagh.
-The Taoiseach at the time, Charles Haughey, did not attend her funeral, even though he had planned to do so; when asked to comment on his absence, he refused, but sources claimed that Haughey decided to avoid the funeral because of its overtly Republican nature.
+The Taoiseach, Charles Haughey, did not attend her funeral, even though he had planned to do so; when asked to comment on his absence, he refused, but sources claimed that Haughey decided to avoid the funeral because of its overtly Republican nature.

-In the book Studies in Irish radical leadership, Máirtín Ó Cadhain suggests that following the collapse of the Republican Congress, O'Brien took a dim view of Communists and that she came to reject the idea of Irish republican legitimism in favour of accepting the reality of the Irish state, evidenced by her acceptance of the position as a senator.
-For this, Ó Cadhain suggests O'Brien was a representation of "Republican Labour" in search of a party.
+In the book Studies in Irish radical leadership, Máirtín Ó Cadhain suggests that following the collapse of the Republican Congress, Connolly O'Brien took a dim view of Communists and that she came to reject the idea of Irish republican legitimism in favour of accepting the reality of the Irish state, evidenced by her acceptance of the position as a senator.
+For this, Ó Cadhain suggests Connolly O'Brien was a representation of "Republican Labour" in search of a party.